thisdougb/doocot/README.md

 The public-use backend service at [doocot.sh](https://doocot.sh).

-Compiled releaes for Mac, Linux, and FreeBSD are availble at [doocot.sh/releases](https://doocot.sh/releases).
+Compiled releases for Mac, Linux, and FreeBSD are availble at [doocot.sh/releases](https://doocot.sh/releases).

 ## AUTHORS